In our increasingly health-conscious society, microgreens are the latest food trend, and for good reason.

 The health benefits of microgreens also can help prevent disease.

-Women's Health reported that microgreens help reduce the risk of heart disease by lowering the bad cholesterol.
+Women’s Health reported that microgreens help reduce the risk of heart disease by lowering bad cholesterol.
 Many microgreens contain sulforaphane, a compound that may target cancer stem cells.

 Are Microgreens Better Than Multivitamin Pills?